-- (2) The deferred sales charge is a fixed dollar amount equal to \$0.225 per unit and is deducted in monthly installments of \$0.075 per unit on the last business day of March 2023 through May 2023.
+- (2) The deferred sales charge is a fixed dollar amount equal to \$0.225 per unit and is deducted in monthly installments of \$0.075 per unit on the last business day of August 2023 through October 2023.
 The percentage provided is based on a \$10 per unit Public Offering Price as of the Inception Date and the percentage amount will vary over time.
 If the price you pay for your units exceeds \$10 per unit, the deferred sales fee will be less than 2.25% of the Public Offering Price unit.
 If the price you pay for your units is less than \$10 per unit, the deferred sales fee will exceed 2.25% of the Public Offering Price.
 If units are redeemed prior to the deferred sales fee period, the entire deferred sales fee will be collected.
-If you purchase units after the first deferred sales fee payment has been assessed, your maximum sales fee will consist of an initial sales fee and the amount of any remaining deferred sales fee payments. - (3) The C&D Fee compensates the sponsor for creating and developing your trust.
-The actual C&D Fee is \$0.050 per unit and is paid to the sponsor at the close of the initial offering period, which is expected to be approximately three months from the Inception Date.
+If you purchase units after the first deferred sales fee payment has been assessed, your maximum sales fee will consist of an initial sales fee and the amount of any remaining deferred sales fee payments. - The C&D Fee compensates the sponsor for creating and developing your trust.
+The actual C&D Fee is \$0.050 per unit and is paid to the sponsor at the close of the initial offering period, which is expected to be approximately six months from the Inception Date.
 Units purchased after the close of the initial offering period do not pay the C&D Fee.
 The percentages provided are based on a \$10 unit as of the Inception Date and the percentage amount will vary over time.
-If the unit price exceeds \$10 per unit, the C&D Fee will be less than 0.50% of the Public Offering Price; if the unit price is less than \$10 per unit, the C&D fee will exceed 0.50% of the Public Offering Price.
+If the unit price exceeds \$10 per unit, the C&D Fee will be less than 0.50% of the Public Offering Price; if the unit price is less than \$10 per unit, the C&D Fee will exceed 0.50% of the Public Offering Price.
 However, in no event will the maximum sales fee exceed 2.75% of a unitholder's initial investment. - (4) Based on 100 units with a \$10 per unit Public Offering Price as of the Inception Date. - (5) The estimated trust operating expenses are based upon an estimated trust size.
 Because certain of the operating expenses are fixed amounts, if the trust does not reach such estimated size or falls below the estimated size over its life, the actual amount of the operating expenses may exceed the amounts reflected.
 In some cases, the actual amount of the operating expenses may greatly exceed the amounts reflected.
-Other operating expenses do not include brokerage costs and other transactional fees. - (6) Although not an actual trust operating expense, the trust, and therefore the unitholders of the trust, will indirectly bear similar operating expenses of the Closed-End Funds held by the trust in the estimated amount provided above.
-Estimated Closed-End Fund expenses are based upon the net asset value of the number of Closed-End Fund shares held by the trust per unit multiplied by the Annual Operating Expenses of the Closed-End Funds for the most recent fiscal year.
-Unitholders will therefore indirectly pay higher expenses than if the underlying Closed-End Funds were held directly.
-Please note that the sponsor or an affiliate may be engaged as a service provider to certain Closed-End Funds held by your trust and therefore certain fees paid by your trust to such Closed-End Funds will be paid to the sponsor or an affiliate for its services to such Closed-End Funds.
+Other operating expenses do not include brokerage costs and other transactional fees.